 dont purchase it and make our mistakes.

-NB: the other app your saying that i install it after your app was before dear.
+NB: 1-the other app your saying that i install it was before yours dear.

 Again you didnt say anything until i asked you after 1 month when i will see results?? and you suggest to remove the first one.